 An electrocardiogram may be used to diagnose heart rhythm abnormalities and an echocardiogram may be used to diagnosis cardiomyopathy.

 Surgical removal and microscopic study (biopsy) of certain tissue such as muscle or skin tissue may also be performed, although such test results are usually unremarkable.
+Additional biochemical and genetic studies can be performed in muscle as well.
+Due to advances in genetic testing, muscle biopsies are not needed as frequently in the evaluation of mitochondrial disorders.

 A test that assesses the health of muscles and the nerves that control muscles (electromyography) may be recommended.
 During this exam, a needle electrode is inserted through the skin into an affected muscle.
 The electrode records the electrical activity of the muscle.
 This record shows how well a muscle responds to the nerves and can determine whether muscle weakness is caused by the muscles themselves or nerves that control the muscles.
 A nerve conduction study, in which motor and sensory nerves are electrically stimulated to assess a nerve’s ability and speed in conducting nerve impulses, may also be performed.
 Electromyography and nerve conduction studies can demonstrate peripheral neuropathy.